What is merino wool

 For the warmest and most comfortable outdoor wear, IO merino is one of the trustable names for years.
 Those who like adventure and want warm and durable clothes as a companion for their adventure can consider this brand.

 Minus33 has over 100 years of experience in producing clothes from merino wool.
 Their main principle and objective are to provide high-quality garments to the customers.

 Bold and beautiful is something you can call to the apparel made by Nau.
 Established by some young designers Nau is producing 100% organic products which are highly durable and comfortable to wear.

 Abe and Tyler started Outlier back in 2008.
 They love experimenting with the products.
 Their motto is to manufacture functional garments which go well with the fashion too.

 Patagonia has years of experience in designing and manufacturing the apparel for the climbers and sportsperson.
 The company is well known for producing 100% organic products mostly from the merino wool which is durable, tough, and comfortable.

-To inspire the active people become more active on the outdoor activities in life, QOR produces apparel for the outdoor activists.
+To inspire the active people to become more active in the outdoor activities in life, QOR produces apparel for the outdoor activists.
 They don’t just knit the apparel but add different technical and functional features in it.

 Rapha is well known for manufacturing and designing the clothes and accessories for the cyclists.
 It was founded by Simon Mottram and Luke Scheybeler in 2004.
 It produces great quality women and men’s wear which is made from the quality material.
 Merino wool is used to make extra durable and comfortable sportswear.

-To get the quality product made from the merino wool using high end technology, Smartwool is very popular in apparel industry.
+To get the quality product made from the merino wool using high-end technology, Smartwool is very popular in the apparel industry.
 It was founded 24 years ago in Colorado, US.